ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The 'Countersignature version 2' parameter, specifying the countersignature of the COSE\_Encrypt0 object.
 In particular:

-   - The 'protected' field includes the 'alg' parameter, with value the identifier of the Signature Algorithm used in the security group.
+   - The 'protected' field includes the 'alg' parameter, with value the identifier of the signature algorithm used in the security group.

    - The 'unprotected' field includes the 'kid' parameter, with value the Publisher's Sender ID that the Publisher obtained from the KDC when joining the security group, as the value of the 'group_SenderId' parameter of the Join Response (see {{join-response}}).

    - The 'signature' field, with value the countersignature.

-   The countersignature is computed as defined in {{RFC9338}}, by using the private key of the Publisher as signing key and by means of the Signature Algorithm used in the group.
+   The countersignature is computed as defined in {{RFC9338}}, by using the private key of the Publisher as signing key and by means of the signature algorithm used in the group.
 The fields of the Countersign_structure are populated as follows:

    - 'context' takes "CounterSignature".
    - 'body_protected' takes the serialized parameters from the 'protected' field of the COSE\_Encrypt0 object, i.e., the 'alg' parameter.